[ ▲ Menu ]

 Mr. Donnelly died Wednesday, January 28, 1998, of natural causes, following a heart attack.

-A dedicated family man, he is survived by his beloved and loving family — their beloved cat, Buffy; wife of 44 years, Evelyn Bernice Donnelly (née Clingan), of Chico; sons and daughter — Robert Wayne Donnelly, of Rancho La Costa, CA; Lesa Louise Donnelly, of Corning, CA; William Harold Donnelly, of Chico; and Daniel Lee Donnelly, of Chico; a family-"adopted" son and long-time friend of the family, James Benjamin Clark, of Bakersfield, CA; two nieces (Metha & Cheryl) from his pre-deceased brother Harold "Hal" Edward Donnelly (& wife Pat); and many friends and acquaintances.
+A dedicated family man, he is survived by his beloved and loving family — their beloved cat, Buffy; wife of 44 years, Evelyn Bernice Donnelly (née Clingan), of Chico; sons and daughter — Robert Wayne Donnelly, of Rancho La Costa, CA; Lesa Louise (Pat) Donnelly, of Corning, CA; William Harold Donnelly, of Chico; and Daniel Lee (Jeannie) Donnelly, of Chico; a family-"adopted" son and long-time friend of the family, James Benjamin Clark, of Bakersfield, CA; two nieces (Metha & Cheryl) from his pre-deceased brother Harold "Hal" Edward Donnelly (& wife Pat); and many friends and acquaintances.
 His father and mother were Frank O. (Fernando/Ferdinand – de Orzi / Dewey) and Gladys Vivian (née Williams) Donnelly, both pre-deceased.

 A life-long resident of the state of California, he was born September 12, 1930 in Hollister, CA and lived large parts of his life in South San Francisco and other parts of the Bay Area, Oroville, Visalia and surrounding areas, Feather River Canyon near Twain, Chico, Marysville / Yuba City, and Loma Rica, as well as occasional forays to various parts of the country when younger.
 He and his wife also traveled for several years as "Snowbirds", going south for the winter to "The Slabs" in their camper or RV.